cheersanimesh/research_knowledge_graph/README.md

 The dataset was acquired by running a PDF scraper on the citation link: [https://scholar.google.com/scholar?cites=12323590702419478298&as_sdt=80005&sciodt=0,11&hl=en](https://scholar.google.com/scholar?cites=12323590702419478298&as_sdt=80005&sciodt=0,11&hl=en)

-The code to generate this dataset is in `src/google_scholar_down.py`.
+The code to generate the pdf corpus is in `src/google_scholar_down.py`.

 ### Key Features
 - **Multi-Format Ingestion**: Process papers from JSON files or PDF documents